SSR 03- 2p

 region.
 Further, signs of autonomic instability (changes in the color or temperature

-of the skin and frequent appearance of goose bumps) may develop in the affected extremity
+of the skin and frequent appearance of goose bumps) may develop in the affected region.

-or region.
-Osteoporosis may be noted by imaging techniques.
-Pain can further intensify,
+Osteoporosis may be noted by appropriately medically acceptable imaging techniques.

-spread to involve other extremities, and muscle atrophy and contractures can develop.
+other extremities.
+Muscle atrophy and contractures can also develop.
+Persistent clinical

-Persistent clinical progression resulting in muscle atrophy and contractures, or progression
+progression resulting in muscle atrophy and contractures, or progression of complaints

 of pain to include other extremities or regions, in spite of appropriate diagnosis